sundgenomics/sundgenomics.github.io/resequencing.md

 3. **Copy the Samplesheet Excel File:**
    - Take the samplesheet from the previous SUB24_000 submission and place it in the current submission folder for the upcoming sequencing run.
-   - Ensure that you do not change the sample names in the samplesheet unless you have added or removed libraries compared to the old run.
+   - Ensure that you do not change the sample names in the samplesheet.

 Go back to the [Genomics Platform home](https://sundgenomics.github.io)